gwkim1/techteam-safeschools/README.md

-# TechTeam Winter 2017 Workshops - Illinois Safe Schools Alliance
+# Winter 2017 Workshops - Illinois Safe Schools Alliance

 This is a GitHub repository for a web development project by Uchicago Techteam, Winter 2017.